 What About Washtenaw?

 Washtenaw County, which has also been recognized nationally for some LID features, can be the next Midwestern county to implement LID features through Green Infrastructure.
 This can only happen if the barriers to GI in the county are overcome.
-See what was discussed at our Growing Green Infrastructure Forums and take a look at the resources we have compiled for you.
+HRWC is working with many local partners to support GI and GI projects.
+Take a look at the resources we have compiled.